maryrosecook/DEPRECATED-essays/gitfromtheinsideout/essay.md

           [master 28118a0] b13
 ```

-The user commits.
-Git sees `alpha/.git/MERGE_HEAD` in the repo, which tells it that a merge is in progress.
+Seventh, the user commits.
+Git sees `alpha/.git/MERGE_HEAD` in the repository, which tells it that a merge is in progress.
 It checks the index and finds there are no conflicts.
-It creates a new commit to record the content of the resolved merge.
+It creates a new commit, `b13`, to record the content of the resolved merge.
 It deletes the file at `alpha/.git/MERGE_HEAD`.
 This completes the merge.

-[graph showing the new merge commit]
+Eighth, Git points the current branch, `master`, at the new commit.

+file://images/21-b13onmaster.png

 ## Remove a file

+A diagram of the Git graph that includes the trees and blobs for the current commit, the working copy and index:

+file://images/22-b13withobjectswcindex.png

 ```bash
 ~/alpha $ git rm data/letter.txt